kragorg/dng/appendices/Appendix A — Inventory.md

 **Innate Magic.** The egg radiates a faint aura of Transmutation magic if scrutinized with a spell like _Detect Magic_.

-**Incubation.** Scarlet’s evaluation of the egg is that it is egg is viable and will hatch in a few days or weeks.
+**Incubation.** Scarlet’s evaluation of the egg is that it is viable and will hatch in a few days or weeks.
 For the wyrmling to develop properly, the egg must be kept in an environment at or below freezing temperatures.